uclaacm/hackschool-f18/session-2-intro-to-backend/README.md

 * `__dirname` is the directory name of this file.
 It is whatever is printed by the `pwd` command.
 * We passed the __path__ to our HTML file and it will be sent to the user whenever they are trying to access to page.

 Let's type in `localhost:3000/` in our browser in see what happens.
+When we do this, we're using our laptop as both a server and a client.
+Remember that we don't put our server code in Arizona while we're developing.

 <b>We get our page!!!!!!!!</b>

 What happens if we try accessing "other page", like `localhost:3000/user/Galen`?

 We get an error, becuase there is no such page!
-We only defined the page `/`
+We only defined the endpoint `/`

 We can change our `get` function.
 ```JS